 - Level 5/7 Degree - comparable to a Bachelor's or Master's degree.

 There are different rates of pay for apprentices depending on your age and what year of your apprenticeship you’re in.

-In the first year of your apprenticeship you will receive at least £4.30 per hour.
+In the first year of your apprenticeship you will receive at least £4.81 per hour (rising to £5.28 April 2023).
 If you are older than 19 this will go up to the national minimum wage from your second year.